krishna-govarthini/nostra/README.md

 - **Product Filtering** 🏷️
   Use checkboxes to filter products by categories, showing only items that match the selected filters.

-## Technologies Used
+## 🛠️ Technologies Used

-- **HTML5**: Provides the structure of the web pages.
-- **CSS3**: Used for styling the layout, creating responsive designs, and ensuring a visually appealing interface.
+- HTML5
+- CSS3
+- JavaScript

+## 📚 Learnings

+- Learned how to manipulate the DOM using JavaScript to handle events like clicking and toggling.
+- Gained experience in building responsive web pages with CSS to work across different screen sizes.
-- **JavaScript**: Powers interactive elements such as the image slider, product filtering, search functionality, and dynamic sidebar.
+- Worked with JavaScript to create interactive features like the image slider, product filtering, and product search.
-- **DOM Manipulation**: Utilized for handling user interactions and dynamically updating the content on the page.
+- Improved CSS skills using Flexbox and Grid for layout design.

+## 🔗 Site Link

+Visit the website here: [Nostra].

+✨ Thank you for visiting!